A survey of business activity nationwide

 selling trends, reports that three to five years is a long enough

 stretch for many of today's business owners.
-One in every three

 plans to sell; many of them right from the outset.
 The business

-they've bought is not a legacy for their children--it's a shorter-term
+they've bought is not a legacy for their children--it's a shorter-term investment

-present a healthy operation, with an owner in the position to "role
+with an owner in the position to "role

 model" its success are major advantages in the completion of